patching...

 Steven Cohen has chosen a private hearing on Weds.

-Eighth grade Social Studies teacher Steven Cohen has chosen a private Donaldson hearing.
+has chosen a private .
 The South Orange Middle School teacher has a hearing scheduled for Weds., July 18, at 6:30 p.m. at the Board of Education building.
 After the hearing, the Board must notify Cohen within three days whether they will uphold the decision not to rehire and tenure him, or if they will overturn principal Joseph Uglialoro's decision and retain Cohen.

-In anticipation of the hearing, parents, students and colleagues who support Cohen are expected to attend the Monday, July 16 Board of Education meeting or otherwise contact Board of Education members.
-Speakers who support Cohen and colleague Kathleen McCort have spoken passionately at recent meetings.
+In anticipation of the hearing, parents, students and colleagues who support Cohen are expected to attend the Monday, July 16 Board of Education meeting or otherwise contact Board of Education members. and colleague have spoken passionately at recent meetings.
 McCort, who also taught eighth grade Social Studies at SOMS, was similarly let go from the district in her tenure year, a decision upheld by the Board of Education at her June Donaldson hearing.

 "This decision means nobody teaching eighth grade Social Studies in the fall will be experienced with our school, this curriculum, these students, unless the Board overturns," said Amy Roth, parent.
 "To me, it's absurd to put our kids, an entire grade, through a 'learning curve' year while the teachers get to know the place."